 Interestingly, Jacques Brel mentioned the name of this square in one of his songs.
-This lively area has retained its traditional atmosphere with obvious markers being its cabarets, cafés and restaurants.
+This lively area has retained its traditional atmosphere with obvious markers being its cabarets, cafés, and restaurants.

 Above the butcher at No. 1, a plaque recalls how the building was formerly the site of the Cabaret de la Pomme, where great writers of the seventeenth century like Rabelais would meet.

 Rue Mouffetard is one of the oldest streets in Paris.
-Extremely picturesque, this is one the most popular areas of the Latin Quarter thanks to its countless restaurants.
+Extremely picturesque, this is one of the most popular areas of the Latin Quarter thanks to its countless restaurants.

 650 meters long, rue Mouffetard gently slopes from the Sainte-Geneviève hill to the church of Saint-Médard.
 The top of Sainte-Geneviève has been covered by monasteries since the Middle Ages, until the founding of the colleges and universities.